nbkolev/interview-2025-04/04-reverse-engineering/file-b/README.md

 Enter password:

 ```

-Trying any text outputs "WRONG" (nothing less expected:) )
+* Trying some random text as "password" results im  "WRONG" output. (behaviour seems expected).
-* Continuing to fiddle with the interactive debugger a strange looking sequence of printable characters in pointed from the stack after sys_read() call :
+* Continue with more disassembler step by step trace an we approach **a suspicious sequence of printable characters** present soon after the sys_read() call in the stack:
 ```commandline
 momdkvjhradj|l|`|ps~u{w~vjnrr|?
 ```

-* after trying psudo C code disassembly the following segment is apparent:
+## 3. Try disassembly to pseudo C code
+* The following segment is of interest as "WRONG" stdout is directly dependent on it:
 ```code
  for ( i = 0; i <= 29; ++i )
   {